tominal/HERevival/readme.md

 You can only purchase one of these to store programs on which is immune to intrusions or attacks.

 #### NPCs
-An NPC can have different types.
+An NPC has one server and can be different types.
+Whois, Bank, Government, NPC, etc.